-As Editor and Program Manager, Kevin leads SynBioBeta's digital media content and works with customers and partners to build a world-class community of innovators.
+As Editor and Program Manager, Kevin leads SynBioBeta's digital media content, with the goal of telling the story of the amazing innovators building the future with biology.
 Before joining SynBioBeta, Kevin managed the Synthetic Biology Engineering Research Center.
 His interests include public engagement, science writing, community building, and bikes!